 Q: What is a mercury thermometer?

 A: A mercury thermometer is a type of thermometer that uses mercury, a liquid metal, to measure temperature.
-The mercury expands or contracts as the temperature changes, which is then measured and displayed on a scale.
+The mercury expands or contracts as the temperature changes, and this change is then calculated and displayed on a scale.

 Q: Why are mercury thermometers not used anymore?

-A: Mercury thermometers are not used anymore because mercury is a toxic substance that can be harmful to both humans and the environment.
+A: Mercury thermometers are no longer used because mercury is a toxic substance that can harm humans and the environment.

 Q: What is a non-contact infrared thermometer?